Dear Danny,

 There was a popular Black dance trio in the '50s called the Step Brothers.
 Patti, my mother, and I would imitate them in our kitchen, taking turns, dancing and clapping and laughing.

 Everyone loved my mother.
-My cousin Tommy (Bumpsey), all of my fiends, our neighbors, people she worked with, just loved to be around her.
+My cousin Tommy (Bumpsey), all of my friends, our neighbors, and people she worked with, just loved to be around her.
 She never once ever said a bad word about anyone.
 People trusted her to keep their darkest secrets and she never betrayed that trust.

 All my life, whenever people would hear my name, they always made me feel as though I were something special, just because I was my mother's son, in the way they used to say: "Oh!
 You're Bessie's Boy!"